Skip To Main Content

 HOW IT HAPPENED

-• Towson scored the first four points of the game and never trailed for the entire game.
+• Towson scored the first four points of the game and never trailed, leading for 38:54.

 • The Tigers went on a 13-3 run to start the game, holding Charleston to one field goal for the first eight minutes and 39 seconds.